-- The following normative documents contain provisions which, through reference in this text, constitute provisions of this International Standard.
-For dated references, subsequent amendments to, or revisions of, any of these publications do not apply.
-However, parties to agreements based on this International Standard are encouraged to investigate the possibility of applying the most recent editions of the normative documents indicated below.
-For undated references, the latest edition of the normative document referred to applies.
-Members of ISO and IEC maintain registers of currently valid International Standards. - 2 ISO 31-11:1992, Quantities and units Part 11: Mathematical signs and symbols for use in the physical sciences and technology. - 3 ISO/IEC 646, Information technology ISO 7-bit coded character set for information interchange. - 4 ISO/IEC 2382-1:1993, Information technology Vocabulary Part 1: Fundamental terms. - 5 ISO 4217, Codes for the representation of currencies and funds. - 6 ISO 8601, Data elements and interchange formats Information interchange Representation of dates and times. - 7 ISO/IEC 10646 (all parts), Information technology Universal Multiple-Octet Coded Character Set (UCS). - 8 IEC 60559:1989, Binary floating-point arithmetic for microprocessor systems (previously designated IEC 559:1989).
+- The following referenced documents are indispensable for the application of this document.
+For dated references, only the edition cited applies.
+For undated references, the latest edition of the referenced document (including any amendments) applies. - 2 ISO 31-11:1992, Quantities and units Part 11: Mathematical signs and symbols for use in the physical sciences and technology. - 3 ISO/IEC 646, Information technology ISO 7-bit coded character set for information interchange. - 4 ISO/IEC 2382-1:1993, Information technology Vocabulary Part 1: Fundamental terms. - 5 ISO 4217, Codes for the representation of currencies and funds. - 6 ISO 8601, Data elements and interchange formats Information interchange Representation of dates and times. - 7 ISO/IEC 10646 (all parts), Information technology Universal Multiple-Octet Coded Character Set (UCS). - 8 IEC 60559:1989, Binary floating-point arithmetic for microprocessor systems (previously designated IEC 559:1989).